 The Purpose Of La Casa Is As Follows:

-To provide a safe space for such expression and promotion as well as bring together those students who are have a demonstrated interest in celebrating and enhancing the awareness of Latino cultures through various activities within the college community.
+To provide a safe space for such expression and promotion as well as bring together those students who have a demonstrated interest in celebrating and enhancing the awareness of Latino cultures through various activities within the college community.

-House Policy Concerning Alcohol:
+House Policy Concerning Alcohol at Parties:

 Organizational Aspects Of La Casa: